Tuesday, December 3, 2024

 When it comes to spices, paprika is a staple in Greek cooking.
 It adds a smoky and slightly sweet flavor to dishes like roasted vegetables and grilled meats.
 Cumin is another spice that is often used in Greek cuisine, particularly in dishes like hummus and falafel.
 Its warm and earthy flavor can add depth to vegetarian dishes.

-See also Beef Stew Russet Potatoes
+See also How To Get Beef Stew Meat Tender

 Using authentic Greek olive oil to add depth and richness to your stew